America in the Shadows

 Scientists fanned out in Denver; Baker City, Oregon; and various towns in Wyoming.
 But the weather would stymie their efforts.
 In Baker City, the U.S. Naval Observatory expedition even brought a painter, Howard Russell Butler, to capture the corona.
 But clouds interfered with their measurement of the stars.
 Denver was almost completely socked in.

 The astronomer Edwin B. Frost, of Chicago’s Yerkes Observatory, had spent a week retrofitting a 20-inch telescope at the Chamberlin Observatory of the University of Denver with a special spectrograph and a star camera, which astronomers hoped to use to photograph the stars in the sun’s vicinity.
-This would let them “test the Einstein theory of Relativity by accurate measurements of the star placements before, during, and after the eclipse,” Frost wrote.
+This would let them “test the Einstein theory of relativity by accurate measurements of the star placements before, during, and after the eclipse,” Frost wrote.

 It was not to be.
 “Dense clouds covered the sky all afternoon and no glimpse was had of the eclipse,” read a report in Popular Astronomy magazine.
 American scientists could not pull it off.